Mendy5/Deploy_a_Sentiment_Analysis_Model/README.md

 The final product is a webpage.
 The users can enter a review of a movie and submit it.
 The sentimental results will show if it is a positive or negative review on the webpage.

 # Licensing, Authors, Acknowledgements
+Must give credit to Andrew Maas for the data.